Kinder House in Parnell, Auckland, New Zealand. Featured in Lonely Planet Guide based on Merit from travellers' experiences.

 Built in 1857, Kinder House is one of Auckland's most notable stone buildings.
 It was commissioned by Bishop G.A.
 Selwyn and designed by Frederick Thatcher, the architect for many Anglican buildings in Auckland.

-The Ground Floor rooms are devoted to the display of watercolours, photographs and sketches by John Kinder (1819-1903).
+The Ground Floor rooms are devoted to the display of watercolours, photographs and sketches by John Kinder (1819-1903) and other temporary art exhibitions are on display at times.

 Kinder House is open to the public from Wednesday to Sunday from Noon to 3pm.
-It is closed over the Christmas and New Year holiday break and the official Easter holidays.
+It is closed over the Christmas and New Year holiday break and the official Easter holidays and at times for renovations & on-going maintenance.
 The property is available for hire for weddings, garden parties, birthday celebrations, seminars, meetings, displays, art exhibitions, fund raising events, musical performances, and workshops when it is closed for such functions.
 It is FREE entry but a donation is requested on entry.
 Various booklets, prints, calendars, DVDs and pamphlets on New Zealand Arts and Heritage are on sale.

 The building was commissioned by Bishop G. A. Selwyn as a schoolmaster's house for the first headmaster of the Church of England Grammar School, now long since demolished, but which occupied the site directly opposite Kinder House to the south, where shops are now situated.